InAnimaTe/mrmv/README.md

 You then run mrmv and the rest is self explanatory.
 It definitely makes sense to have SSH keys (pretty much a must) and a remote box that is up.

 Requirements:
 rsync (both local and remote)
-if you want email notifications, some sort of MTA (mail transfer agent, sendmail, exim4, etc..) hmm, some files to move?
+if you want email notifications, some sort of MTA (mail transfer agent, sendmail, exim4, etc..)
+hmm, some files to move?

+To use:
+Just run the mrmv.sh file after making your config file.

 For the future?
 More intelligence, less unneeded vars (srsly with the "cur"), more than one selection, and anything else I can think of.

 -InAnimaTe